faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 }
 ```

-So that in the request we will receive the email of the customer and `isVIP` will be true if the customer is tagged as
+In the request, we will receive the customer's email and `isVIP` will be true, if the customer is tagged as `VIP`.
-`VIP`.

-After changing the file we must regenerate the types in typescript
+After modifying the file, we must regenerate the types in TypeScript.

 ```shell
 $ cd extensions/my-delivery-customization